-Many people assume that pre-teens and teenagers are the ideal candidates for orthodontic treatment.
-However, this is not the case.
+Many people assume that pre-teens and teenagers are the best candidates for orthodontic treatment.
+However, that’s not the case.
 The American Association of Orthodontist recommends that all children have an evaluation appointment with a qualified orthodontist no later than age seven.
 That’s 6 years before they become official teenagers.

-Your kids may have perfect teeth, but an orthodontist can detect when there are underlying issues that could affect the development of your child’s adult teeth.
-Sometimes, a child’s teeth are straight, but there are issues that need monitoring as your child grows and develops because of their bite and growth pattern.
-An orthodontist may also recommend that your child begins an early treatment plan to help your child’s teeth come in the right way.
+And even though your kids may have perfect teeth already, an orthodontist can detect when there are underlying issues that could affect the development of your child’s adult teeth.
+For example, sometimes a child’s teeth are straight, but there are issues that need monitoring as your child grows and develops because of their bite and growth pattern.
+An orthodontist may also recommend that your child begin an early treatment plan to help your child’s teeth come in the right way.

-We can correct jaw growth and fix bite problems, make room for adult teeth, and reduce the need for tooth extractions later.
-Treating a child early can reduce overall treatment time, alter abnormal growth patterns, prevent extraction of permanent teeth, prevent future dental and orthodontic work, and prevent jaw surgery.
+With early orthodontic treatment we can correct jaw growth, fix bite problems, make room for adult teeth, and reduce the need for tooth extractions later.
+Treating a child early can reduce overall treatment time as well as alter abnormal growth patterns, prevent extraction of permanent teeth, prevent the need for jaw surgery and future dental work.

 Not all children will need early orthodontic treatment, but there are some red flag warning signs that your child is a suitable candidate for braces.